-"Paddle" means for sales to Buyers based in the United States: Paddle.com Inc.; and for sales to the rest of the world: Paddle Payments Limited (for Suppliers based in the United Kingdom) or Paddle.com Market Limited (for all other Suppliers);
+"Paddle" means for sales to Buyers based in the United States: Paddle.com Inc.; and for sales to the rest of the world: Paddle Payments Limited (for Suppliers based in the United Kingdom for VAT purposes) or Paddle.com Market Limited (for all other Suppliers);

 “Paddle Checkout” means the online checkout that Checkout Buyers use to purchase the Product, and includes payment methods such as credit card, PayPal, alternative payment methods and bank transfer;

 "Paddle Discount" means the margin payable to Paddle for Services in respect of each resale of a Product made by Paddle;